 - Biscuit Dough – I used store-bought biscuits in a tube.
 (The kind that scares you when you pop it 😂).
 This recipe is formulated for that specific version.
 If you want a homemade recipe, I have this Apple Cider Donut from scratch.

 How to Make Easy Donut Bites

 Making these donut bites are as easy as heating up some oil and dropping in biscuit dough.
 First, take out the biscuits from the tube and cut each biscuit into four pieces.
 Pinch together the edges so the donuts don’t fan out in the oil.
 Heat the oil to 375°F, and drop the biscuits in the hot oil until they are brown.
 Flip them over to brown the other side.
 Place the cooked dough onto a paper towel to let the grease drain.
+If you have any leftover oil, don’t throw it out; first, check out How to Clarify Used Cooking Oil so it doesn’t go to waste.
 Meanwhile, combine the sugar and cinnamon in a plastic zip bag.
 Drop the cooked dough into the plastic bag and shake the bag to coat the dough pieces.
 Enjoy warm.